Natalia Alexeievna (Wilhelmina of Hesse-Darmstadt): Death

 On 10 April 1776 around 4 a.m., the Tsarevna began the first labour pains.
 The contractions lasted for several days, and despite this, the baby couldn't be born naturally.
-The child died in the womb and infected the mother's body.
+The child died in the womb and infected her body.

-"The case is very bad" —Catherine II told her State Secretary perhaps the next day, in a letter marked 5 a.m.—.
+"The case is very bad" — Catherine II told her State Secretary perhaps the next day, in a letter marked 5 a.m. —.
 "What way did the child go, and his mother go.
 Keep this up to yourself"....

-After five days of agonizing distress on 15 April at 5 a.m., Grand Duchess Natalia Alexeievna ultimately died after giving birth to a stillborn son.
+After five days of agonizing pain and distress on 15 April at 5 a.m., Grand Duchess Natalia Alexeievna ultimately died after giving birth to a stillborn son.